SaaStacked/saastack/src/WebsiteHost/ClientApp/README.md

 Feature flags are used to control the availability of features in the UI.

-Feature flags are defined in the BEFFE, and are available to the UI via the `FeatureFlagAction` to the `getFeatureFlagForCaller()` API.
+Feature flags are defined in the BEFFE, and are available to the UI via the `GetFeatureFlagAction` to the `getFeatureFlagForCaller()` API.

 # StoryBook